Eager to learn more about what we do? Sign up to be the first to know.

 Image Credit: Kristina Paukshtite

-Routine postnatal care within the United States consists of a two-day hospital stay post-delivery and a check-up a whole six weeks later.
-Between leaving the hospital and this check-up, mothers are left with little to no guidance.
-A study within the Maternal and Child Health Journal notes mothers are left on their own to navigate new hormone fluctuations, delivery recovery, and care for their new baby.
-When the time finally comes around for this 6-week check-in, mothers often feel that these check-ins fail to deliver quality care and support for both themselves and their infant.
+According to the American College of Obstetricians and Gynecologists (ACOG), one in seven women experience depression in postpartum.
+In the United States, unfortunately there is not a lot of support in place for new moms.
+Routine postnatal care consists of a two- or three-day hospital stay post-delivery and a check-up six weeks later.
+Between leaving the hospital and this check-up, new parents are left with little to no guidance.
+New moms are left to navigate new hormone fluctuations, physical recovery, and care for their new baby with little to no support.
+When the time finally comes around for this six-week check-in, mothers often feel that these check-ins fail to deliver quality care and support for both themselves and their infant.

 According to a Journal of Perinatal Education study, about one-third of mothers felt dissatisfied with this check-in, citing they did not feel the check-in sufficiently addressed their health concerns.
-This study notes that these check-ins are often limited to vaginal examinations and contraceptive education, overlooking the importance of the mothers’ mental and emotional well-being.
+This study notes that these check-ins are often limited to vaginal examinations and contraceptive education, overlooking the importance of the mothers’ mental and emotional wellbeing.
 Considering this, it is no wonder the United States consistently ranks as one of the lowest performing wealthy countries for postnatal recovery.

 The United States can learn from its global neighbors.
-South Korean culture, for example, is a leader in its postnatal care approach.
+South Korea, for example, is a leader in its postnatal care approach.
 Within their community, the postpartum period is reserved for the recovery of new mothers and their newborns.
 Mothers are expected to take it easy, allowing for peaceful recovery and bonding.
 Notably, South Korean culture places a high value on postnatal care, which helps bolster new mothers and newborns in this process.

 Related Posts